Fix a Corrupted Flash Drive Without Formatting

 • 🛠️ Physical damage could be the culprit behind the corrupted USB drive.
 Physically damaged USB drives are best left to experts and professional data recovery services.

-The first course of action to take when looking to repair a corrupted pen drive without formatting is to create a disk image of the pen drive and then use a USB data recovery software tool to recover data from it.
+The first course of action to take when looking to repair a USB drive without formatting is to create a disk image of the pen drive and then use a USB data recovery software tool to recover data from it.
 A disk image is essentially a soft copy of your entire USB drive.

 The disk image eliminates the need to keep the USB drive connected to your PC when scanning it for lost data.
 It also protects the drive against further corruption.

 Disk Drill is a program that can create a disk image as well as scan the corrupted flash drive for recoverable data, even if the drive is not recognizable by Windows File Explorer.
 It has an easy-to-use GUI that makes even the most inexperienced PC users feel right at home.
-Additionally, Windows users can recover up to 500 MB of data for free, as part of Disk Drill’s free trial.
+Additionally, Windows users can recover up to 100 MB of data for free, as part of Disk Drill’s free trial.

 🔗